esdoc/esdoc/doc/src/documents/tutorial.html.md

 ### Target Code Style
 ESDoc target at ES6 Class-base OOP and module style.
 - Class-base OOP: Use class, extends, static, constructor, method, get and set syntax.
+  - If you want to target at ES5, might better to use JSDoc.
 - module: Use import and export syntax.

 ### Target Identifier